 Engagement: Alphinity has found the most effective way to align the interests of its investors with investee companies is through vigorous interaction, including discussion with the company of relevant responsible investment principles, encouraging them to improve and disclose.

 Transparency: Alphinity believes transparency is consistent with good governance and that it should display an appropriate degree of transparency around its investment activities, within the sensible boundaries of commercial sensitivity.
 Similarly, the companies in which it invests should also strive toward a reasonable level of transparency, also within the sensible boundaries of commercial sensitivity.
 Alphinity exercises proxy votes on all resolutions that go to company meetings.
-The most recent proxy reports can be found by following the links: Alphinity Global Equity Fund, Alphinity Australian Share Fund, Alphinity Concentrated Australian Share Fund, Alphinity Australian Equity Fund and Alphinity Sustainable Share Fund.
+The most recent proxy reports can be found by following the links: Alphinity Global Equity Fund, Alphinity Australian Share Fund, Alphinity Concentrated Australian Share Fund, Alphinity Australian Equity Fund, Alphinity Global Sustainable Equity Fund and Alphinity Sustainable Share Fund.
 Recent portfolio holdings can be found at the following links: Alphinity Australian Share Fund, Alphinity Concentrated Australian Share Fund, Alphinity Australian Equity Fund, Alphinity Sustainable Share Fund, Alphinity Global Equity Fund and Alphinity Global Sustainable Equity Fund.